roblanf/sarscov2phylo/README.md

 * profile aligns every sequence in the input fasta file to the reference alignment
 * filters that alignment for bad columns and sequences to produce `global.fa`

+On my server (not too flash) with 40 threads, this takes about 10 minutes to align a gisaid file with about 10K sequences in it.

 # Next steps under development

 * build a global tree